nico-lamouliatte/mountainpeak/README.md

 * Buid the app with the command docker build -t mountain_peaks .
 * Run the app with the command docker run -p 8000:8000 mountain_peaks
+* OR
+* Run the app with the command docker-compose up -d

 The documentation is available in 2 types of formats: